muafzal/muafzal.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Passionate researcher / Data Science enthusiast / Cricket-lover / Poet
+subtitle: "thankful to wonderful mentors / colleagues for parting their knowldge"
 ---

 ![Bio](/assets/img/about.png) Hi, I am Muhammad Afzal - experienced in _Applied research / Plant Breeding / Quantitative Genetics / Biostatistics / GWAS / Genomic Selection / Proteomics_.
 I aspire to implement my skills for the betterment of science and society.